 Anderson Center at Tower View and Zeitgeist New Music Ensemble are proud to present NORTH, a new installation work by Mary Ellen Childs in collaboration with visual artist Lindsy Halleckson, the musicians of Zeitgeist, and videographers Tamara Ober & Caitlin Hammel.
 Running January 27 through April 22, 2023, NORTH is the debut program for the Anderson Center’s brand new untitled gallery, located in the lower level of the main building on its Red Wing campus.
-The installation opens with an artist reception on Friday, January 27 from 6 p.m. – 8 p.m., featuring drinks and refreshments.
+The installation opened with an artist reception on Friday, January 27 from 6 p.m. – 8 p.m.

 Based on the stark winter environment of the Arctic, NORTH combines recorded music & sound, abstract paintings in winter hues, projected imagery of northern snowscapes, and sculptural elements to create an immersive environment in which to consider our northernmost lands and their connection to all of us wherever we live.